How To Repurpose Old Articles To Boost Blog Traffic

 If you do, you will lose all your search queries, keywords, and backlinks for the page.

-Yes, you could do a 301 redirect to a new URL.
-But you will still lose a lot of your links and queries.
+Yes, you could use a 301 redirect to a new URL, but you will still lose a lot of your links and queries.

 If your URL is reasonably indicative of your article topic, don’t change it.